What we do

 Looking for further information and advice, or a hassle free, no obligation quote?

 The aim of a reptile survey is to establish the presence or likely absence of reptile species on site.
 This is generally achieved through the installation of a series or artificial survey refugia (squares of roofing felt or corrugated tin), which are then subject to a minimum of seven inspections in suitable weather conditions.
 Any natural refugia that may already be present on site, e.g. urban debris, will also be inspected where safe to do so.

 Reptile Mitigation & Licensing

-Should either sand lizards or smooth snakes be present (both species have a very limited distribution in the UK), then a licence will be required from the relevant Statuary National Government Organisation.
+Should either sand lizards or smooth snakes be present (both species have a very limited distribution in the UK), then a licence will be required from the relevant Statutory National Government Organisation.

-In addition to reptile surveys, Middlemarch Environmental has extensive experience of providing cost-effective ecological solutions for all aspects of reptile assessment and mitigation and can also provide the following services:
+In addition to reptile surveys, Middlemarch Environmental have extensive experience of providing cost-effective ecological solutions for all aspects of reptile assessment and mitigation and can also provide the following services:

 - Method statements

 - Habitat creation and enhancement